Adams v. Illinois

 Adams v.
 Illinois, 405 U.S. 278 (1972) was a United States Supreme Court case in which the Court held that the right to counsel in preliminary hearings announced by Coleman v.
 Alabama does not have a retroactive application.
-The retroactivity of criminal procedure decisions was controversial among members of Court at the time, but the Court announced a more concrete rule in Teague v.
+The retroactivity of criminal procedure decisions was controversial among members of the court at the time, but the Court announced a more concrete rule in Teague v.
 Lane.

 Historical Context

 On February 10, 1967, the Circuit Court of Cook County in Illinois conducted a preliminary hearing for one John Adams, for the crime of selling heroin to one Albert Bradley.
 Adams was not afforded any counsel by the court for that hearing, and subsequently filed a motion to dismiss the charges based upon that fact, which was denied.
 The court denied his motion based upon People v.
 Morris, 30 Ill.
 2d 406, 197 N.E.2d 433 (1964), which held,"A preliminary hearing in Illinois is not a "critical stage" where rights or defenses must be raised or lost...[t]hese things being so, we see no basis for saying that the right to counsel arises upon preliminary hearing, or that fundamental fairness requires it."Adams was subsequently convicted in a bench trial and sentenced to 10–13 years in prison, he then appealed his conviction to the Supreme Court of Illinois.